EASY KETO COCONUT MACAROONS

-Mrs.CBB and I were working on low carb baking ideas that we could make for the holidays when we decided to create one of my favourites, coconut macaroons.
+My wife and I were working on some low-carb, keto baking ideas that we could make for the holidays when we decided to create one of my favourites, coconut macaroons.

 Easy Low-Carb Keto Macaroons for the holidays

-These coconut macaroons aren’t too different from the regular sweetened version apart from I used the entire egg and not just egg whites and substituted sugar for Jordan’s Skinny Winter White Chocolate Syrup.
+These coconut macaroons aren’t too different from the regular sweetened version apart from I used the entire egg and not just egg whites.

-If you don’t have the syrup you can use 6-7 drops of liquid sugar substitute or packets of sweetener in its place.
+Another option if you don’t have the syrup is using 6-7 drops of liquid sugar substitute or packets of sweetener in its place.

 To help keep the coconut macaroons in the lovely scooped shape I added a tablespoon of Coconut flour which also helps create the chewy texture.